Top Interview Tips as a Graduate After Your Degree

 Make your own notes in private

-Sit down a few minutes after your interview to jot down your initial thoughts and impressions, which is one of the smartest interview tips you can follow Remember, this is not just the company assessing your suitability, but you are assessing their suitability for you!
+Sit down a few minutes after your interview to jot down your initial thoughts and impressions.
+Remember, this is not just the company assessing your suitability, but you are assessing their suitability for you!
 Putting your thoughts onto paper can help you gauge your own opinion and help identify any outstanding questions that you may have for a second interview.

 Click here to explore our Pioneer magazines and read more articles like this!